 A personal loan origination fee is a one-time fee charged by a lender to process your application and disburse funds to your account.
+Not all lenders charge an origination fee.
+However, it’s still important to understand how these fees work if you’re looking to borrow.

 How does a personal loan origination fee work?

 Between gathering important documents and filling out the necessary paperwork, applying for a personal loan can be an involved process.
 This is also true for lenders, who must process your application, answer any questions that may arise and ultimately decide whether you qualify.
-The origination fee on a loan is what the lender will charge you to complete this procedure.
+The origination fee on a loan is what the lender may charge you to complete this procedure.

 What does an origination fee consist of?